Canadian Fusiliers (City of London Regiment): Uniform

-When the 7th Battalion London Light Infantry was redesignated in 1880 as the 7th Battalion Fusiliers, as with many of the units of the Canadian Militia the regiment chose to model itself like that of its counterpart in the British Army, in this case that of The Royal Fusiliers (City of London Regiment) - itself formerly the 7th Regiment of Foot (Royal Fusiliers).
+When the 7th Battalion London Light Infantry was redesignated in 1880 as the 7th Battalion Fusiliers, as with many of the units of the Canadian Militia, the regiment chose to model itself like that of its counterpart in the British Army, in this case that of the Royal Fusiliers (City of London Regiment), itself formerly the 7th Regiment of Foot (Royal Fusiliers).
 As such, the 7th Fusiliers adopted a similar uniform.

 This uniform consisted of a scarlet tunic with royal blue facings and dark blue trousers with a red stripe.
-The regimental headdress would consist of the bearskin fusilier busby with a white plume similar to that of its British Army counterpart.
+The regimental headdress consisted of the bearskin fusilier busby with a white plume similar to that of its British Army counterpart.